tarwn/lessthandot-hugo/blogs/content/posts/2013-01-16-mongodb-how-to-sort-results.md

 As you can see sorting is very easy to do in MongoDB.
 One thing to keep in mind

 > The sort function requires that the entire sort be able to complete within 32 megabytes.
 When the sort option consumes more than 32 megabytes, MongoDB will return an error.
-Use cursor.limit(), or create an index on the field that you’re sorting to avoid this error.
+Use cursor.limit(), or create an index on the field that you're sorting to avoid this error.

 We are going to look at how to create indexes in the next post: [Indexes in MongoDB: A quick overview][3]